timabilov/refcache/README.md

 @cache.invalidates('user')
 def update_users(user_ids, data):
     # Update in database...
-    # The return value is used to extract entity IDs for invalidation of all function calls that this two entities affect
+    # The return value is used to invalidate all cached functions that was containing this user ids in return
     return [{"id": user_ids[0], "name": data.get("name")},  {"id": user_ids[1], "name": data.get("name")}]

 # Or manually invalidate